-There is no place on Earth as venerated, as central or as holy to as many people as Mecca.
+There is no place on Earth as venerated, as central or as holy to as many people as Makkah.
 By any objective standard, this valley in the Hijaz region of Arabia is the most celebrated place on Earth.

 Thousands circle the sacred Kaaba at the centre of the Haram sanctuary 24 hours a day.
 Millions of homes are adorned with pictures of it and over a billion face it five times a day.